5.3 Recursive Data

 | nl-link(first :: _________, rest :: _________ )

-Do Now!
+endDo Now!

 Fill in the types for

-if you haven’t already.
+firstandrestif you haven’t already.

-Since we’re making a list of numbers, the first
+Since we’re making a list of numbers, the first field should

-.
-What about the rest
+contain type Number.
+What about the rest field?
+It needs

-to be a list of numbers, so its type should be NumList
+to be a list of numbers, so its type should be NumList.

 data NumList: